Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 Note that test output will be put in the folder given by the environment variable CHASTE_TEST_OUTPUT.
 If this has not been assigned to anything, it will be (temporarily) set to be the directory "/tmp/<USER_NAME>/testoutput/" whenever scons is run.
-If you would prefer output in a different directory also add the following to the .bashrc file
+If you would prefer output in a different directory also add the following to the .bashrc file.

 export CHASTE_TEST_OUTPUT=<YOUR CHOICE OF DIRECTORY>